 Bereavement is the process of grieving and letting go of a loved one who has died.

-Bereavement means to be deprived of someone by death.
-The death of someone you love is one of the greatest losses that can occur.
-However, feelings of bereavement can also accompany other losses, such as the loss of your health or the health of someone you care about—or the end of an important relationship, through divorce, for example.
+Bereavement is the state of loss when someone close to you has died.
+The death of someone you love is one of the greatest sorrows that can occur.
+Feelings of bereavement can also accompany other losses, such as the decline of your health or the health of someone you care about, or the end of an important relationship.
 Grief is a normal, healthy response to loss.

-Everyone feels grief in their own way, but there are certain stages to the process of mourning.
-It starts with recognizing a loss and continues until a person eventually accepts that loss.
+Everyone feels grief in his or her own way, but there are certain stages to the process of mourning.
+It starts with recognizing a loss and continues until that loss is eventually accepted.
 People's responses to grief will vary depending upon the circumstances of the death.

-For example, if the person who died had a chronic illness, the death may have been expected.
-The end of the person's suffering might even have come as a relief.
+If the person died of a chronic illness, for example, the death may have been expected.
+The end of the person's suffering might even come as a relief.
 If the death was accidental or violent, coming to a stage of acceptance could take longer.

 A wide and confusing range of emotions may be experienced after a loss.
 There can be five stages of grief.
 These reactions might not occur in a specific order, and can (at times) occur together.
 Not everyone experiences all of these emotions:

 People who are grieving will often report crying spells, some trouble sleeping, and lack of productivity at work.
-At this time, you may find it hard to accept that the loss has actually occurred.
+At first, you may find it hard to accept that the loss has actually occurred.

-Once the initial shock has worn off, denial of the loss can often be replaced by feelings of anger.
+Once the initial shock has worn off, denial of the loss is often replaced by feelings of anger.
 The anger may be directed toward doctors and nurses, God, other loved ones, yourself, or even the person who has died.
-You may experience feelings of guilt with sentiments such as "I should have… ", "I could have… ", or "I wish I had… " Such thoughts are common.
-Your emotions may be very intense and you may have mood swings.
+You may experience feelings of guilt, with sentiments such as "I should have… ", "I could have… ", or "I wish I had…. " Such thoughts are common.
+Your emotions may be very intense, and you may have mood swings.
 These are all normal reactions to loss.

 Mourning is the process by which people adapt to a loss; mourning is also influenced by cultural customs, rituals, and society's rules for coping.

 Bereavement is the period after a loss during which grief is experienced and mourning occurs.
-The time spent in a period of bereavement depends on how attached the person was to the person who died, and how much time was spent anticipating the loss.
+The time spent in a period of bereavement depends on how attached one was to the person who died and how much time was spent anticipating the loss.